panda3d/panda3d-docs/source/programming-with-panda3d/particle-effects/using-the-particle-panel.rst

 Using the Particle Panel
 ========================

 The Particle Panel can be invoked by running the Particle Panel sample program, which should be located at Panda3D-1.X.X/samples/Particles in Windows.
 The Panda3d engine uses text files for storing particle effects.
 You don't need to use the Particle Panel to create particle effects, you can just create those files in your text editor, or set all the parameters in your code, however it makes everything a lot easier and you can see all your changes immediately in the 3d view.

 |Ppanel1.png|

 1. Load Params, Save Params, Print Params or Quit.
-You can load or save your Panda Particle Files (*.ptf), which are ordinary text files.
+You can load or save your Panda Particle Files (\*.ptf), which are ordinary text files.
 You can also print the content of the ptf file to the console.
 Quit exits the Particle Panel program.

 2. Toggle between Active or Passive modes (Active by default).

 3. Find out general info about the Particle Panel program or toggle Baloon Help (on by default).

 4. Select effect to configure or create new effect.
 Options: Create new Effect, Select Particle Effect, Place Particle Effect, Toggle Effect Vis, Enable/Disable.

 5. Select effect to configure or create new effect.

 6. Select particles object to configure or add new particles object to current effect.

 7. System:

 |Ppanel2.png|

 1) Max number of simultaneous particles.
 More amount of particles won't exist at the same time.

 2) Seconds between particle births.
 No new particles will be generated during this period.

 3) Number of particles created at each birth.

 4) Variation in litter size, so exactly the same amount of particles won't be generated at each birth as set in the "Litter Size".

 5) Age in seconds at which the system (vs. Particles) should die.
 Default is 0, which means the particle generator won't die.

 6) Whether or not velocities are absolute.

 7) System has a lifespan or not.
-Lenght set in "Lifespan".
+Length set in "Lifespan".

 8) Particle system position (0,0,0 by default)